blazium-engine/blazium-docs/tutorials/scripting/gdscript/static_typing.rst

 .. note::

-    If you try to cast with a built-in type and it fails, Godot will throw an error.
+    If you try to cast with a built-in type and it fails, Blazium will throw an error.

 .. _doc_gdscript_static_typing_safe_lines: